 —> Singapore Math 4A and 4B – We’ve used Singapore Math since the beginning – almost.
 The Home Instructor’s Guide makes teaching math easy with reinforcement ideas and hands-on games.
 I love that Singapore Math teaches my children the right approach in thinking about the problem posed – not just rote memorization or answers.

-Second Grade Curriculum Plans
+2nd Grade Homeschool Curriculum Plans

 —> Rod & Staff Grade 2 English – We’re also using Rod & Staff for my 2nd grader.
 I was concerned that this would be too much for her, but Rod & Staff is such a gentle program.
 Despite the fact that my 2nd grader still needs quite a bit of reading help, she absolutely loves her English work.
 It’s a favorite part of her day!

 —> Handwriting Without Tears: Printing Power – We are still working through occasional letter reversals, so we press on with Handwriting Without Tears.
 The repetition in this program is just what she needs.